Skip to Main Content

 • Use high-quality hardwood pellets.
 We strongly recommend using Traeger pellets.
 The type of wood you use will have a significant impact on the flavor of your food.
 Hickory and mesquite provide stronger smoke flavor while cherry and apple will be more subtle.

 • Keep the grill clean.
 A dirty grill will not produce as much smoke.
+Read our Traeger cleaning guide and learn how to keep your grill clean and ready to cook.

 • Use a good meat thermometer.
 This will help you to ensure that your food is cooked to the perfect doneness.
 Our leave-in meat thermometers are especially handy for long cooks.